 Halcion is a benzodiazepine, known by the generic name triazolam that is given to help patients with insomnia.

 As a benzodiazepine, Halcion is similar to famous (and infamous) drugs like Valium or Xanax.
 It stimulates the brain to release a neurotransmitter known as GABA (short for gamma-aminobutyric acid), which is responsible for regulating electrical activity between nerve cells.

 GABA: The Neurotransmitter That Dissolves Anxiety and Improves Sleep.
 Bulletproof.
-Retrieved January 2019 from from https://blog.bulletproof.com/gaba-neurotransmitter-supplement-anxiety-sleep/
+Retrieved January 2019 from https://blog.bulletproof.com/gaba-neurotransmitter-supplement-anxiety-sleep/

 Benzodiazepines.
 Alcohol and Drug Foundation.
-Retrieved January 2019 from from https://adf.org.au/drug-facts/benzodiazepine/
+Retrieved January 2019 from https://adf.org.au/drug-facts/benzodiazepine/

 (May 2017).
 Halcion.
 RxList.
 Retrieved January 2019 from https://www.rxlist.com/halcion-drug.htm

 (July 2015).
 Diazepam Sold Online May Actually Be Antipsychotic, FDA Warns.
 Monthly Prescribing Reference.
 Retrieved January 2019 from https://www.empr.com/safety-alerts-and-recalls/diazepam-online-may-be-haloperidol/article/424699/